The Providers Guide To EBT and SNAP in Massachusetts

 EBT = electronic benefits transfer.

-Massachusetts’s EBT customer service number is 1-800-997-2555.
+If you have issues with your card, Massachusetts’s EBT customer service number is 1-800-997-2555.

 How do I apply for food stamps?